OverviewWelcome! This article is for anyone who wants to learn how a Pear Deck Lesson works, from start to finish.

-Users who sign in with Google can try copying an example Deck from the Pear Deck Orchard.
-This is great if you're new, or just looking for ideas and examples of how to use Pear Deck.
+- Users who sign in with Google can also copy a Deck from the Pear Deck Orchard.
+This is helpful if you're new, or just looking for ideas and examples of how to use Pear Deck.

-2. Now you can run the lesson.
-Click the blue Start Class button or close the Join Instructions.
+3. Now you can run the lesson on your Projector View.
+Close the Join Instructions.
 Then, hover over the bottom of the slide go to open the Navigation Bar.
-Use the arrows on the Navigation bar to control the presentation.
-Your students' screens stay synced with yours, and they can see the slide both by looking at the projector and their own screens.
-On an Interactive Slide, students also see the answer input on their screen (it looks different depending on the Interactive Response type).
+Use the controls on the Navigation bar to run the presentation.
+Your students' screens stay synced with yours.
+On an interactive slide, students also see the answer input on their screen, which depends on the Interactive Response type you added.
 Learn more about the five Interactive Questions in Pear Deck.

-3. Get insight into individual students' progress by opening the private Teacher Dashboard (a Premium feature).
-The Dashboard View syncs up to the Projector View, so you can use it to control the presentation with a separate device.
+4. Get insight into individual students' progress by opening the private Teacher Dashboard, a Premium feature.
+The Dashboard View syncs up to the Projector View, so you can use it to control the presentation on a separate device.
 You can see who’s stuck or confused, and even click on the stars to automatically highlight or hide good examples or misconceptions on the Projector View.

-For comparison, here's how the same answers from the Dashboard image (above) display anonymously on the Projector View:
+By comparison, here's how the same answers display, anonymously, on the Projector View: